o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 ## Drawbacks

-[drawbacks]: #drawbacks

 Compared to Poseidon, hashing with SHA3 and Keccak is expensive.
 This should be made clear to the developer to avoid inefficient circuits.
 Additionally, it is important to educate developers of when to use SHA3/Keccak and when to use Poseidon.
 Additionally, the API should be secure.
 Adding new primitives, especially cryptographic primitives, always includes risks such as the possibility of not constraining the algorithm and input enough to provide the developer with a safe API that is required to build secure applications.
 However, adding these primitives to SnarkyJS enables developers to explore a new range of important use cases.

 ## Rationale and alternatives

-[rationale-and-alternatives]: #rationale-and-alternatives

 Keccak and SHA3 could not be exposed to SnarkyJS at all.
 However, this would essentially render these primitives useless since they were specifically designed to be used by developers with SnarkyJS.
 By adding these primitives, SnarkyJS will become an even more powerful zero-knowledge SDK that enables developers to explore a wide range of use cases.

 ## Prior art

-[prior-art]: #prior-art

-Exposing gates and gadgets from the OCaml layer to SnarkyJS is nothing new - the same procedure has been applied to other primitives such as Poseidon, Field and Elliptic Curve operations.
+Exposing gates and gadgets from the OCaml layer to SnarkyJS is nothing new - the same procedure has been applied to other primitives such as Poseidon, Field, and Elliptic Curve operations.

 ## Unresolved questions

-[unresolved-questions]: #unresolved-questions

 No unresolved questions.